Jellehegeraat/WinampRadio/README.md

 * There are 2 things u can change here:

-	* Here u can change the refresh timer, the number is in miliseconds so for everysecond it is 1000.
+	* Here u can change the refresh timer, the number is in minutes.
-		* examples
-		* For 1 hour  it is 3 600 000.
-		* For 2 hours it is 7 200 000.
 	* Or u can change the Winamp location

 ### And coding style tests